This post may contain affiliate links. Please read our disclosure policy.

 Process the oats a bit

 I had always made these muffins with old fashioned rolled oats, full stop.
 But more recently I've started pulsing the oats a bit in a blender or food processor so they resemble quick-cooking oats.
-The oatmeal cups have a more tender texture that way that I really like.
+They combine more easily with the wet ingredients, and the oatmeal cups have a more tender texture that way.

 Try a combination of mix-ins

 I usually make these with dried cranberries instead of raisins (raisins often seem disappointing to me in baked goods, like they should have been something more interesting), but you can use any small dried fruit you like.
+Chopped dried apples with the added cinnamon make a really nice apple cinnamon flavor.
 Or try chocolate chips, miniature chocolate chips, chopped pecans, chopped walnuts, or more coconut flakes.

 Freeze ripe bananas for later use